Pausanias Analysis

 English Translation

 Near the image of Olympiodorus there stands a bronze statue of Artemis, surnamed Leukophryene, which the sons of Themistocles dedicated.
 For the Magnesians, whom Themistocles governed after receiving them from the Persian king, hold Artemis Leukophryene in honor.
 But I must proceed further in my account, dealing similarly with all the Greek memorials.
-Endoios was an Athenian by birth and a pupil of Daidalos, who followed Daidalos when he fled to Crete on account of the death of Kalos.
-Here stands a seated statue of Athena by him, bearing an inscription stating that Kallias dedicated it and Endoios made it.
+Endoeus was an Athenian by birth and a pupil of Daedalus, who followed Daedalus when he fled to Crete on account of the death of Kalos.
+Here stands a seated statue of Athena by him, bearing an inscription stating that Callias dedicated it and Endoeus made it.

 Proper Nouns